 Mix together the buttermilk, yogurt and lemon zest in another bowl.
 Add sweetener to taste and beat until fluffy with the hand mixer.

 Measure out 2 tablespoons of the buttermilk mixture and place in a pot.
 Heat until warm, then add the softened gelatin and stir with a wooden spoon until dissolved.
 Add another 2 tablespoons of the buttermilk mixture and stir to combine, then stir in the rest of the mixture, remove from heat and let cool slightly.

 When the cream begins to set, unroll the sponge cake carefully and spread the buttermilk cream on top with the spatula.

 Rinse blackberries and drain well in a sieve.
-Scatter 200 grams (approximately 7 ounces) of blackberries over the cream and roll up the sponge firmly.
+Scatter 7 ounces of blackberries over the cream and roll up the sponge firmly.
 Refrigerate at least 2 hours.

 Dust the roulade with powdered sugar using a tea strainer, garnish with remaining blackberries, slice and serve.